 1. Unschedule training to increase knowledge management

-No need for coordinating learning sessions, booking classrooms, organizing transportation, etc. An LMS provides “at-your-own-pace” learning, on-demand, via employees’ mobile phones.
-Training can take place at any time, in any time zone.
+No need for coordinating learning sessions, booking classrooms, organizing transportation, etc. Learning management systems provide personalized learning and development, on-demand, via employees’ mobile phones.
+Training can take place at any time, in any time zone through online-learning and mobile learning.

-If a training session does need to be “live”, just use the virtual classroom feature supporting platforms such as Zoom and Microsoft Teams.
+If an instructional training session does need to be “live”, just use the virtual classroom feature supporting platforms such as Zoom and Microsoft Teams.
 Trainees who cannot make the session can watch the recording to catch up.

 2. Excite trainees to boost knowledge management

-An LMS has a variety of gamification elements to bring fun and motivation to training.
+An LMS has a variety of learning activities with gamification elements to bring fun and motivation and make it an interactive elearning experience.
 Leader boards, badges, and achievements give trainees bragging rights in the virtual space.
 Stars awarded to trainees (based on your organization’s criteria) translate into physical rewards that fit your budget.
 Simple things like drinks vouchers, discounts at local shops, and small gifts make a small dent in corporate finances, but have a huge impact on trainee motivation.

 3. Teach collaboration as part of knowledge management